Guardians vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Mookie Betts, Jose Ramirez and others in the Los Angeles Dodgers-Cleveland Guardians matchup at Progressive Field on Tuesday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds for Mookie Betts, Jose Ramirez and others in the Los Angeles Dodgers-Cleveland Guardians matchup at Progressive Field on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!